 The coin’s integration into the Binance platform helped the company to retain users, even during the 2018 crash.
 Indeed, BNB was one of the few coins whose market cap and value held steady during those difficult months.
 It is also one of the only major coins that saw a new all-time high during the crypto renaissance in spring 2019.

 But BNB’s success goes deeper than mere numbers.
 The coin has become central to the entire exchange.
 Perks such as discounted trading fees, community votes, and the ability to use the coin outside of Binance (such as for collateral on crypto loans with Nexo), mean that holders of BNB are actively invested in the success of the Binance business.
+Not using BNB is also one of the main ways Binance users are missing out!

 Read our BNB coin study to learn more.